DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### INTRODUCTION<a name="intro"></a>

 The objective of Vektor module is to provide the VCO part of synthesizers mentioned above, including the famous mixer joystick, and the automated MIXing ENVelope.
 Also provided two internal separate low-frequency oscillators (**LFO 1**, **LFO 2**), plus **FM input** able to work as **TZ FM** (linear Through-Zero FM), or **PM** (Phase Modulation, like Yamaha DX synthesizers family is using).
-These possible modulators are designed to modulate the frequency of any sound source (OSC A to OSC D), offering unlimited possibility for sound designers.
+These possible modulators are designed to modulate the frequency of any sound source (OSC A to OSC D), offering ton possibility for sound designers, and custom timbres!

+**RING MODULATION** is not implemented (as TZFM and PM complement), but this feature is under consideration!

 However, some parts of these synthesizers, like filters, ADSR envelope generators, and stereo output, are not provided by Vektor module, assuming other third-party modules can do the similar job!
 By this way, when used alone, Vektor module cannot be assumed as "synth voice".